danieljcave/p3-battleship/README.md

 ![player loss](/assets/readme/player-lose.png)

 **Player Win**
-If the player guesses the correct location of the battleships and is able to get all 10 ships then the player wins.
+If the player guesses the correct location of the battleships and can get all 10 ships then the player wins.
 If that is the case the player will be shown and congratulatory message.
 They will then be asked if they would like to play the game again or would like not to.
 ![player win](/assets/readme/player-win.png)

 **Replay Game**